 - Personalisation – You’ll be here for many hours each day: make it a place where you’ll enjoy spending time.
 Add your own personal touch with photos and artwork for inspiration, or keep it clean with slick stationery and muted colours.

-- A sense of wellbeing – Open up the window to let in some fresh air.
-Play the music that motivates you.
-And invest in some indoor plants—not only do they help purify the air but studies have found that interacting with houseplants reduces psychological and physiological stress, lowering people’s heart rate and blood pressure (2).
+- A Sense of Wellbeing – Open up the window to let in some fresh air.
+Play music that motivates you.
+And invest in some indoor plants—not only do they help purify the air, but studies have found that interacting with houseplants reduces psychological and physiological stress, lowering people’s heart rate and blood pressure.
 Other research has found that the presence of pot plants in offices reduced fatigue, stress, dry throats, headaches, coughs and dry skin among workers.
 The healing power of nature; be sure to give it a go.

 When you only have to walk two steps between your bed and your office, it’s all-too-easy to stay in your pyjamas and waste away the hours spent at your desk.
 But creating a structured routine will help your mind and body adapt to your working environment.